 - No PINs defined -- all participants join with the same role

-- Only Host PIN defined -- the first participant who enters the Host PIN is the host and starts the meeting, while all other participants are guests.
+- Only host PIN defined -- the first participant joining as a host starts the meeting, while all other participants are guests.

-- Host PIN along with Guest PIN defined -- the first participant who enters the Host PIN starts the meeting, while all other participants are guests, and will enter their respective PINs.
+- Both host and guest PIN defined -- the first participant joining as a host starts the meeting, while all other participants are guests, and will enter their respective PINs.

 The owner of the room can set the host and guest PINs.
 All PINs are static and kept as-is until the owner of the room deletes or changes these.